Scene graph

-Scene graphs in graphics editing tools
+In graphics editing tools

 In vector-based graphics editing, each leaf node in a scene graph represents some atomic unit of the document, usually a shape such as an ellipse or Bezier path.
 Although shapes themselves (particularly paths) can be decomposed further into nodes such as spline nodes, it is practical to think of the scene graph as composed of shapes rather than going to a lower level of representation.

 Another useful and user-driven node concept is the layer.
 A layer acts like a transparent sheet upon which any number of shapes and shape groups can be placed.
 The document then becomes a set of layers, any of which can be conveniently made invisible, dimmed, or locked (made read-only).
 Some applications place all layers in a linear list, while others support layers within layers to any desired depth.

 Internally, there may be no real structural difference between layers and groups at all, since they are both just nodes of a scene graph.
 If differences are needed, a common type declaration in C++ would be to make a generic node class, and then derive layers and groups as subclasses.
 A visibility member, for example, would be a feature of a layer, but not necessarily of a group.

-Scene graphs in games and 3D applications
+In games and 3D applications

 Scene graphs are useful for modern games using 3D graphics and increasingly large worlds or levels.
 In such applications, nodes in a scene graph (generally) represent entities or objects in the scene.

 For instance, a game might define a logical relationship between a knight and a horse so that the knight is considered an extension to the horse.
 The scene graph would have a 'horse' node with a 'knight' node attached to it.

 The scene graph may also describe the spatial, as well as the logical, relationship of the various entities: the knight moves through 3D space as the horse moves.

 In these large applications, memory requirements are major considerations when designing a scene graph.
 For this reason, many large scene graph systems use geometry instancing to reduce memory costs and increase speed.
 In our example above, each knight is a separate scene node, but the graphical representation of the knight (made up of a 3D mesh, textures, materials and shaders) is instanced.
 This means that only a single copy of the data is kept, which is then referenced by any 'knight' nodes in the scene graph.
-This allows a reduced memory budget and increased speed, since when a new knight node is created, the appearance data needs not be duplicated.
+This allows a reduced memory budget and increased speed, since when a new knight node is created, the appearance data need not be duplicated.

-Scene graph implementation
+Implementation

 The simplest form of scene graph uses an array or linked list data structure, and displaying its shapes is simply a matter of linearly iterating the nodes one by one.
 Other common operations, such as checking to see which shape intersects the mouse pointer are also done via linear searches.
 For small scene graphs, this tends to suffice.